Cerebral Visual Impairment

 What causes cerebral visual impairment?

-What are the signs and symptoms of cerebral visual impairment?
+What are the symptoms of cerebral visual impairment?

 How is cerebral visual impairment diagnosed?